zahra-alii/zahra-alii/README.md

 <h1 align="center">Hi 👋, I'm Zahra Ali.</h1>
-<h3 align="center">Creative, detail-oriented, software engineer with a deep interest in AI.
+<h3 align="center">A creative, detail-oriented, software engineer with a deep interest in AI.
 Proven track record of creating and implementing successful front and back end web applications.
 Looking to bring my skills to a tech company with global reach.</h3>

 - 🔭 I’m currently working on **client work.**